This post may contain affiliate links. Read our disclosure policy here.

 - Cook for longer, if the juices are red or pinkish.

-What can I serve with these pan-seared chicken thighs?
+What can I serve with this dish?

 This dish is so versatile, you can really pair it with most things!
 We love to serve it with: